equinor/radix-public-site/public-site/docs/radix-config/index.md

 ```

 :::tip
-You can enable auto completion and validation for `radixconfig.yaml` in your code editor.
-Read more about it [here](../reference-code-editor-integration/).
+You can enable auto-completion and validation for `radixconfig.yaml` in your code editor.
+Read more about it [here](/docs/docs/topic-code-editor-integration/index.md).
 :::

 # Reference